 Kemi and Titi are both confident, however, that the value of Bitcoins will increase within the coming month.
 After all, Bitcoins are becoming increasingly popular.
 Say we have an online resource that gives you in real-time the value of Bitcoins as against the dollar and can send that information to a blockchain.
 Kemi and Titi can agree in their smart contract the Bitcoin price of Titi’s handbag, and that the payment from Kemi to Titi will take place automatically if the Bitcoin reaches a certain dollar value by reference to that online resource.
 The third-party source of information used in the smart contract is known as an oracle.

-Now say Titi, to hedge against Bitcoin volatility, creates its own smart contract to say that if it receives Bitcoins from Kemi, those will be automatically used to purchase dollars.
+Now say Titi, to hedge against Bitcoin volatility, creates her own smart contract to say that, if she receives Bitcoins from Kemi, those will be automatically used to purchase dollars.
 We can see how that works as software, but is it still a contract as we know it?
 A smart contract is really about the automatic execution of an action if a condition is fulfilled.

 For a smart contract to work, every term must be clearly thought through, failing which there may be issues in the execution of the parties’ bargain, which can go beyond the limitations of a written contract.
 This may in turn give rise to more disputes.

 Specificity.
 We saw this limitation a moment ago: if the obligation says the handbag in the locker, rather than the evening handbag as shown in the attached photo of Titi from last night’s party, then Titi could potentially put any handbag in the locker.

 Oracle reliability.
 If the oracle crashes, the smart contract won’t work as it doesn’t have the ability to go and look for the data elsewhere.
 Is there any liability of the oracle towards the parties?
 You could programme your smart contract to refer to several oracles for the same data, so as to mitigate the risk of one of them not being available or one of them giving you incorrect data.